Voluntary Bar Association Diversity Leadership Grants are administered by the Diversity and Inclusion Committee.

-The purpose of this Voluntary Bar Association grant program is to support initiatives and programs which encourage diversity, diversity training and dialogue among lawyers in Florida through financial support of conferences, seminars, summits and symposia planned and hosted by local and specialty Bar Associations.
+The purpose of this Voluntary Bar Association grant program is to support initiatives and programs that encourage diversity, diversity training and dialogue among lawyers in Florida through financial support of conferences, seminars, summits and symposia planned and hosted by local and specialty Bar Associations.

 A total of $50,000 is available to award to Voluntary Bar Associations with individual grants up to $1,500 and up to $3,000 to multiple Voluntary Bars working together on a project.
-Bar Associations are limited to one application/project per year.
+Bar associations are limited to one application/project per year.
 Programs should not be used as a replacement for the organizations’ programs.
 Voluntary Bar Associations can submit (1) single or joint application for funding during the grant period.

 Grants will be awarded to underwrite multi-hour, half-day, full-day or multi-day diversity conferences designed to: